File a Delayed Baggage Report

 - Confirm that the airline will deliver the bag to you without charge when it's found.

 If a suitcase arrives damaged, the airline will usually pay for repairs.
 If an item can't be fixed, they will negotiate to pay you its depreciated value.
 The same is true for belongings packed inside.
-Of course, airlines may refuse to pay for damage if it was caused by your failure to pack something properly rather than the airline's handling.
+However, airlines may refuse to pay for damage if it was caused by your failure to pack something properly rather than the airline's handling.

 Submit a Second Detailed Report

 If your bag is declared officially lost, you will have to submit a second, more detailed form within a time period set by the airline.
 The information on the form is used to estimate the value of your lost belongings.
 Airlines can limit their liability for delayed, lost and damaged baggage, however, they must prominently display a sign that explains the limit.
-According to the Office of Aviation Consumer Protection and Enforcement; the maximum an airline pays on lost bags and their contents is limited to $3,000 per passenger on domestic flights, and $1,500 per passenger for checked baggage on international flights.
+According to the Office of Aviation Consumer Protection and Enforcement, the maximum an airline pays on lost bags and their contents is limited to $3,300 per passenger on domestic flights, and $1,131 per passenger for checked baggage on international flights.
 The Travel Insider offers more information on maximum liability, including special rates that change on a daily basis.

 If the airline's offer doesn't fully cover your loss, check your homeowner's or renter's insurance to see if it covers losses away from home.
 Some credit card companies and travel agencies also offer optional or even automatic supplemental baggage coverage.